tanoManzo/notes/Unit 3.md

 Answer these questions:

 Where / when was this person born?
+August 12, 1930 Budapest, Hungary

 What were significant events in this person’s life?
+Family survivors of Nazi.
+Accused to influence politics given his wealth.

 How did this person make his / her money?
+Founder of Soros's Found (Open Society Foundations).

 Describe some of the philanthropic activities this person has supported.
+Campion of democracy and human rights

 What are the reasons for this person’s philanthropy?